inveniosoftware/invenio-archivematica/docs/installation.rst

 Invenio-Archivematica
 =====================
 Follow the steps described above.
 For development the ``--editable`` option can be used for pip install.

 This means that if you change the files in the module, you won’t have to reinstall the module before seeing changes.
 This should not be used in a production environment.

 ::

    $ cd invenio-archivematica/
    $ pip install .[all]

 Transfer-folder
 ===============
-When installing Archivematica via Docker the folder needs to be mounted so that the Dashboard can access it. for testing purposes it is also possible to use the ``.am`` directory in the ``Home`` directory, which is already used by the Docker containers.
+When installing Archivematica via Docker the folder needs to be mounted so that the Dashboard can access it.

+For testing purposes it is also possible to use the ``.am`` directory in the ``Home`` directory, which is already used by the Docker containers.
 By creating a transfer folder in it and changing the rights so that the Invenio user can read and write, the transfer folder will be usable for development.